Healthy Homes Assessment Hastings

 Home Assessments Hastings for Rental Properties

-• Does the subfloor space well-insulated?
-Is there a ground water barrier in place?
+• Is the sub floor space covered in insulation and is there a ground moisture barrier in place?

 home assessments for rental properties